Summary of Provision for Children with Additional Needs

 - Value and recognise the expert role families play in their pupil’s lives and work closely in partnership with them.

-- Employ an experienced Inclusion Manager (Special Educational Needs Coordinator) to lead on SEN provision across the school.
+- Employ an Inclusion Manager (Special Educational Needs Coordinator) to lead on SEN provision across the school with the support of another two experienced teachers.

 - Deliver high quality teaching, adapting the curriculum and our resources to ensure pupil can access the learning.
 (View our Ofsted Report)

-- Use pupil-friendly targets and needs-based individual education plans (IEPs).
-We involve pupils, parents and staff to write, implement and review them.
+- Use pupil-friendly targets and needs-based individual support plans (ISPs).
+We involve pupils (where age appropriate), parents and staff to write, implement and review them.

 - Assess and review the learning of our SEN pupil, using that information to inform future planning and teaching